Chao-Xi/jxazurebook/docs/ab100/1ab100_learn.md

 - First step in the "Plan" domain (25-30% of the exam)
 - Exam scenarios: "A company wants to automate X — should they use agents?"
-- Goal: Determine if agentic Al is the right fit vs. traditional automation
+- Goal: Determine if agentic AI is the right fit vs. traditional automation

 **Three key questions:**